TheTallPaul/Vicmas2020/index.md

 ### Mugs ☕

 For every $10 you donate, we will happily provide you with a custom diner-style mug!
-Mug costs vary depending on order quantity, but will be aproximately $3 per mug.
+Mug costs vary depending on order quantity, but will be roughly $3 per mug.
 The remaining proceeds of your donation will be delivered directly to City Team.

 ![Mug mockup](https://raw.githubusercontent.com/TheTallPaul/vicmas/main/mug.png)